nationalarchives/design-system/src/components/text-input/index.md

 group: components
 ---

-Use the text input component to...

 {% from "_example.njk" import example %}

+Use the text input component to allow the users to enter a short string text information such as their email address, a record title or a postcode.

 {{ example({ group: "components", item: "text-input", example: "default", html: true, nunjucks: true, open: false, size: "xs" }) }}